neha13rana/multilingual-faq-management-system-with-django/README.md

 # Multilingual FAQ Management System with Django

 ## Overview
-This project provides a robust solution for managing FAQs in multiple languages with a user-friendly interface.
+This project provides a robust solution for managing FAQs in multiple languages.
 It includes advanced features such as WYSIWYG editor support, API endpoints for multilingual operations, caching for improved performance, and a well-documented workflow for deployment and testing.

 ---